- Thin, branching (filamentous or beaded) Gram-positive bacillus [Fig 1].

 - Hall V. Actinomyces--gathering evidence of human colonization and infection.
 Anaerobe.
 2008;14(1):1-7.
 [PMID:18222714]

-Comment: Review of recent evidence that actinomycosis is a major factor in infected osteoradionecrosis and bisphosphonate-associated osteonecrosis of jaws.
+Comment: Review of recent evidence that actinomycosis is a significant factor in infected osteoradionecrosis and bisphosphonate-associated osteonecrosis of jaws.
 A. graevenitzii may be the causative agent.
 Diagnosis is based on histopathology.

 - Akhan SE, Dogan Y, Akhan S, et al. Pelvic actinomycosis mimicking ovarian malignancy: three cases.
 Eur J Gynaecol Oncol.
 2008;29(3):294-7.
 [PMID:18592800]

-Comment: 3 cases initially diagnosed as pelvic malignancy and treated surgically.
+Comment: Three cases were initially diagnosed as pelvic malignancy and treated surgically.
 The review noted the association with IUD, the mistake of aggressive surgery for presumed malignancy and the diagnosis based on histopathology

 - Hansen T, Kunkel M, Springer E, et al. Actinomycosis of the jaws--histopathological study of 45 patients shows significant involvement in bisphosphonate-associated osteonecrosis and infected osteoradionecrosis.
 Virchows Arch.
 2007;451(6):1009-17.
 [PMID:17952459]

-Comment: Authors review archived material for actinomycosis of jaws and found bisphosphonate-associated osteonecrosis (BON) in 60% and infected osteoradiionecrosis (IORN) in 36%.
+Comment: Authors reviewed archived material for actinomycosis of jaws and found bisphosphonate-associated osteonecrosis (BON) in 60% and infected osteoradionecrosis (IORN) in 36%.
 All cases showed actinomyces colonies in bone.
-PCR indicated A israeli in 7 of 7 decalcified tissue specimens.
+PCR indicated A. israeli in 7 of 7 decalcified tissue specimens.

 - Yildiz O, Doganay M. Actinomycoses and Nocardia pulmonary infections.
 Curr Opin Pulm Med.
 2006;12(3):228-34.
 [PMID:16582679]